NWC Banner

 Note: See calendar for more info about upcoming chess events.

 • If you are a resident of Washington State, your Northwest Chess subscription includes a state chess membership.
-For WCF (Washington) membership options, please continue to use this website.
-All WCF memberships are considered "Premium," and include benefits such as free registration to certain seminars.
+All WCF memberships are considered "Premium" and include paper copies of NWC.

 • For Idaho (ICA) membership options, please visit the ICA website.
 These options include a "Premium" membership with a NWC subscription.